For relief of symptoms of osteoarthritis

 - The smooth surface of the capsule makes it easy to swallow

-- The capsule is easily disassembled and the content can be stirred into a glass of water, orange juice or yogurt
+- The capsule is easy to disassemble so you can stir the content into a glass of water, orange juice, or yogurt

 - Does not contain tablet additives